Christmas tree (drag racing): Blue or small amber lights (staging)

 When drivers are preparing to race, they move the vehicle and interrupt light beams 7 in behind the starting line.
-Crossing this beam activates the top half of the blue lights; on typical trees, which were used at national events prior to April 2011, and still used for regional and club events, this is the top set of two small amber bulbs, labelled "Pre-Stage".
+Crossing this beam activates the top half of the blue lights; or on CompuLink national trees prior to 2011 or any tree from another manufacturer, the top set of two small amber bulbs, labelled "Pre-Stage".
 At this point, with most modern starting lights, the tree is activated.
 Once pre-staged, drivers roll up an additional 7 in and interrupt the second beam, ensuring the front wheels stay behind the starting line, activating the bottom half of the blue lights or the lower two small amber bulbs, labelled "Stage".

 After one driver activates stage lights (the bottom half of the blue lights or the lower set of small bulbs), the other driver(s) have seven seconds to follow suit and activate their stage lights, or they are timed out and automatically disqualified, even in qualifying (a red-light foul is ignored in qualifying).
 Once all drivers have crossed the staged sensor or are timed out, the automatic starting system will activate the next lighting sequence within 1.3 seconds of the last car being staged or being disqualified.

 Large amber lights (countdown)

 After this point, the lighting sequence will be different based on the type of tree and start that a race is using.
 The "Standard" or "Sportsman" tree will light up each large amber light consecutively with a 5/10 second delay in between them, then followed by the green light after another 5/10 second delay.
-A "Professional" tree will light up all of the large amber lights simultaneously, and then after a 4/10 second delay, light up the green light.
-Some classes will use a hybrid tree, known as a .500 Professional tree, where the delay for the green light is .500 seconds instead of the .400 seconds used in a standard Professional tree.
+A "Professional" tree will light up all of the large amber lights simultaneously, and then after a 4/10 second (except in Super Street, which is 5/10) second) delay, light up the green light.